Timeline of the Industrial Revolution

 1709- Abraham Darby leases the furnace which he successfully uses for the first time.
 Darby was able to sell 81 tons of iron goods that year.
 He would become a crucial figure in industry, discovering a method of producing pig iron fuelled by coke rather than charcoal.

 1712- Thomas Newcomen invents the first steam engine.

 1719- The silk factory is started by John Lombe.
 Located in Derbyshire, Lombe’s Mill opens as a silk throwing mill, the first successful one of its kind in England.

-1733- The simple weaving machine is invented by James Kay known as the Flying Shuttle.
+1733- The simple weaving machine is invented by John Kay known as the Flying Shuttle.
 The new invention allowed for automatic machine looms which could weave wider fabrics and speed up the manufacturing process.

 1750- Cotton cloths were being produced using the raw cotton imported from overseas.
 Cotton exports would help make Britain a commercial success.

 1761- The Bridgewater Canal opens, the first of its kind in Britain.
 It was named after Francis Egerton, 3rd Duke of Bridgewater who commissioned it in order to transport the coal from his mines in Worsley.

 1764- The invention of the Spinning Jenny by James Hargreaves in Lancashire.
 The idea consisted of a metal frame with eight wooden spindles.
 The invention allowed the workers to produce cloth much quicker thus increasing productivity and paving the way for further mechanisation.